TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Related Work

 \section{Related Work}

 \textbf{Optical Flow Estimation}.
-Establishing the correspondences of every pixel between two consecutive frames is a long-standing problem.
+Establishing the correspondences for every pixel between two consecutive frames is a long-standing problem.
 Over the past few decades, extensive research has been dedicated to addressing this issue.
-Traditional methods~\cite{Horn_Schunck_1981, Black_Anandan_2002, Bruhn_Weickert_Schnörr_2005} use carefully designed descriptors to find correspondences and apply manually designed rules to filter out distractions.
-DCFlow~\cite{Xu_Ranftl_Koltun_2017} first demonstrated the feasibility of using the features learned from deep neural network to obtain optical flow estimation through cost-volume that is constructed by calculating 4D correlation, and dominant this field~\cite{teed2020raft, dosovitskiy2015flownet, Ilg_Mayer_Saikia_Keuper_Dosovitskiy_Brox_2017, Xu_Ranftl_Koltun_2017, Sun_Yang_Liu_Kautz_2018, Wang_Zhong_Dai_Zhang_Ji_Li_2020, Jiang_Lu_Li_Hartley_2021, Xu_Yang_Cai_Zhang_Tong_2021, Zhang_Woodford_Prisacariu_Torr_2021, huang2022flowformer, Zhao_Zhao_Zhang_Zhou_Metaxas}.
-Although the features extracted by deep neural networks are much stronger, the cost volume still suffers ambiguity.
+Traditional methods~\citep{Horn_Schunck_1981, Black_Anandan_2002, Bruhn_Weickert_Schnörr_2005} use carefully designed descriptors to find correspondences and apply manually designed rules to filter out distractions.
+DCFlow~\citep{Xu_Ranftl_Koltun_2017} first demonstrated the feasibility of using the features learned from deep neural network to obtain optical flow estimation through cost-volume that is constructed by calculating 4D correlation, and dominant this field~\citep{teed2020raft, dosovitskiy2015flownet, Ilg_Mayer_Saikia_Keuper_Dosovitskiy_Brox_2017, Xu_Ranftl_Koltun_2017, Sun_Yang_Liu_Kautz_2018, Wang_Zhong_Dai_Zhang_Ji_Li_2020, Jiang_Lu_Li_Hartley_2021, Xu_Yang_Cai_Zhang_Tong_2021, Zhang_Woodford_Prisacariu_Torr_2021, huang2022flowformer, zhao2022global}.
+Although the features extracted by deep neural networks are much stronger, the cost-volume still suffers from ambiguity.
 To address this, these methods typically feed the cost-volume into convolutions to normalize it based on contextual information.
-Although the recent optical flow estimation methods~\cite{shi2023videoflow, saxena2024surprising, shi2023flowformer++} have shown remarkable results, they still can not handle video data well, especially when the interesting points are occluded.
+Although the recent optical flow estimation methods~\citep{shi2023videoflow, saxena2024surprising, shi2023flowformer++} have shown remarkable results, they still can not handle video data well, especially when points of interest are occluded.